Perivel/domeniere.js/src/api/README.md

 APIs define how your domain communicates with the outside world.
 Your API has three responsibilities -- communicating with external consumers (your infrastructure), registering modules, and broadcasting events to external domains.

 ## Defining Your API
+If you are using the [Domeniere CLI](https://github.com/Perivel/domeniere-cli), an API file should have been automatically created for you.

 To define an API, we override the `Api` class.
 ```ts
 import { Api } from 'domeniere';